 Printing costs vary enormously.
 Higher volumes and a limited number of colours bring the costs down and the quality of the paper is also a deciding factor.
 Of course reprints will be cheaper than the first run.
 You are looking for a good print quality at a reasonable price with a firm you can rely on.
 Remember to check what costs will be for reprints and additional work (e.g. business cards for new employees).

 Typical prices for 500 letterheads, (including VAT) are around £130.
 Order a large batch and the cost of each letterhead reduces substantially.
 Business card prices vary enormously depending on what you want.
 Depending on whether you want full colour, spot colour, embossed, glossy or basic black and white will greatly influence cost.
-But you can get 250 standard business cards for free, or pay as little as £5 for your own design.
 Have a quick look on the internet and before you buy to get a general idea and make sure prices include VAT, free delivery and there are no credit card charges.